 It’s not just GDPR and CCPA anymore.
 Data protection laws are emerging all over the world.
-With so many US state-level data protection laws in the works and privacy laws in South America and Asia on the rise as well, a global standard could be extremely important to paving a sustainable path forward for driving transparency and user choice, all while honoring regional requirements.
+With so many US state-level data protection laws soon going into effect and privacy laws in South America and Asia on the rise as well, a global standard could be extremely important to paving a sustainable path forward for driving transparency and user choice, all while honoring regional requirements.

 The Global Privacy Working Group of the IAB Tech Lab, a non-profit research and development consortium, has been working on a global technical standard to help the digital advertising industry meet the requirements of different jurisdictions: the Global Privacy Platform.
 (Not to be confused with the Global Privacy Control – that’s a browser-level opt-out standard for CCPA.)

 Let’s get into it.

 What is the Global Privacy Platform (GPP)?

 Developed by the IAB Tech Lab’s Global Privacy Working Group, the Global Privacy Platform is meant to streamline technical privacy standards into a singular schema and set of tools which can adapt to regulatory and commercial market demands across channels.
 The GPP was finalized on September 28, 2022 and is now ready for industry adoption.